 •Support both experienced and next-generation negotiation and dispute resolution educators through workshops, idea exchanges, and other educator-focused events;

 •Foster connections between communities of negotiation and dispute resolution educators and education scholars;

 •Develop and distribute teaching materials that are useful in skills-based negotiation and dispute resolution instruction;

 •Explore and test the application of new technologies to improve teaching and learning about negotiation and dispute resolution; and

 •Help PON reach new audiences of negotiation practitioners and students through workshops, seminars, and other educational activities.

-Pedagogy @ PON publishes a free, monthly e-newsletter, Teaching Negotiation, which highlights current research, new teaching materials, and upcoming events, as well as offering a discussion forum for negotiation and dispute resolution instructors.
+Pedagogy @ PON publishes a free, weekly e-newsletter, Teaching Negotiation, which highlights current research, new teaching materials, and upcoming events, as well as offering a discussion forum for negotiation and dispute resolution instructors.
 The discussion forums can be found through LinkedIn and Facebook.